evkx/evkx.github.io/content/models/lexus/ux/UX_300e/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Lexus UX 300e is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 305 mm, while the rear discs are 317 mm.

 ### Regenerative Braking